pinterest/pinterest-python-generated-api-client/docs/AudienceInsightsApi.md

 Get audience insights

-<strong>This endpoint is currently in beta and not available to all apps. <a href='/docs/ads/ads-management/'>Learn more</a>.</strong> <p/> Get Audience Insights for an ad account.
+Get Audience Insights for an ad account.
 The response will return insights for 3 types of audiences: the ad account's engaged audience on Pinterest, the ad account's total audience on Pinterest and Pinterest's total audience.<p/> <a href=\"https://help.pinterest.com/en/business/article/audience-insights\" target=\"_blank\">Learn more about Audience Insights</a>.

 ### Example